jokob-sk/NetAlertX/docs/README.md

 Some additional context:

 * Permanent settings/config is stored in the `pialert.conf` file
-* Currently temporary (session?) settings are stored in the `Parameters` DB table as key - value pairs.
+* Currently temporary (session?) settings are stored in the `Parameters` DB table as key-value pairs.
 This table is wiped during a container rebuild/restart and it's values re-initialized from cookies / session data from the browser.

 ## 🐛 Submitting an issue or bug